 The determination of a prima facie case of recklessness in a vehicular homicide case is a fact intensive, ad hoc inquiry.
 The focus is on the actions of the defendant and, considering the circumstances, whether it was reasonably foreseeable that death or great bodily harm could result.
 D.E. v.
 State, 904 So.2d 558, 562 (Fla.
 5th DCA 2005).

-The court then found that most of the cases we have found that uphold a vehicular homicide conviction consist of facts much more egregious than ours.
+The court then found that most of the cases we have found that uphold a vehicular homicide conviction consist of facts that were more egregious including:

 Santisteban v.
 State, 72 So.3d 187 (Fla.
 4th DCA 2011) (finding reckless driving when defendant drove a gasoline truck, filled with 9,000 gallons of fuel, at excessive speeds around a curving highway ramp, while weaving around other drivers);